Kayull/stremio-downloader/README.md

 2. In the downloader UI, press `Load Stremio`.
 3. A separate browser tab opens with the proxied Stremio web app.
 4. Log in to Stremio if needed.
-5. Open the stream you want.
-Instead of playing normally, the downloader captures it and adds it to the local queue.
+5. Open the stream you want, select a source and the download should start.
+If not it should show an error either on Stremio or the downloader UI.

-The downloader UI stays available at the printed local URL and continues to show:

-- active download progress
-- finished / stopped / errored / missing-on-disk states
-- logs
-- retry, remove, reveal, and play actions
-- download folder management
-- add-on installation

 ## Browser-based actions